nojimage/codeception-mobileemulation/README.md

     </a>
 </p>

 This Codeception module can be able mobile emulation on browser.
+Currently support only `chrome` browser.

 ## Installation